Sidechaining a third party plug-in

 5. Adjust the gain and mix as required.

-Although the sidechain browsing router is only available in Live 10.1 and later, it's still possible to sidechain 3rd party plug-ins in Live 9 (and earlier versions of Live).
+Although the sidechain browsing router is only available in Live 10.1 and later, it's still possible to sidechain 3rd party plug-ins in earlier versions of Live.
 In order to prepare for this, you should set up the following tracks:

 - A Track with a sidechaining capable VST or Audio Unit plug-in (in this tutorial, this track is named "Sidechain-Capable Plug-in").
 Note that you may need to enable the sidechain in the plug-in itself.